ucsd-cse29/fa24/src/pa/pa4/starter-code.md

 ### Reading the Starter Code

-In this programming assignment, the metadata (header and footer information) is 8 bytes in size, and all blocks are 16-byte aligned.
-This means the smallest unit of allocation is 16.
+For this programming assignment, we want the addresses returned by `vmalloc` to always be 16-byte aligned (i.e., at an address ending in `0x0`).
+Since the metadata (block header) is 8 bytes in size, block headers will therefore always be placed at addresses ending in `0x8`.
+To maintain this alignment, the first block header (`*heapstart`) starts at an offset of 8, and all blocks going forward must have sizes that are multiples of 16 bytes.

+Block sizes here refer to the size of the block **including** the header.
+The smallest possible block is 16 bytes, and would consist of an 8 byte header followed by 8 bytes of allocatable memory.
+When free, the last 8 bytes of the block would instead contain the block footer, to be used for coalescing free blocks.

 The `size_t` data type, which you will see frequently throughout this PA, is a 64-bit (8-byte) unsigned integer type.